reasonml/reasonml.github.io/src/pages/guide/what-and-why.md

 - **A rock solid type system**.
 OCaml types have 100% coverage (every line of code), inference (types can be deduced and aren't required to be written manually), and soundness (once it compiles, the types are guaranteed to be accurate).
 - **An eye for simplicity & pragmatism**.
 We allow opt-in side-effect, mutation and object for familiary & interop, while keeping the rest of the language pure, immutable and functional.
 - **A focus on performance**.
 Reason's build system, [`bsb`](http://bucklescript.github.io/bucklescript/Manual.html#_bucklescript_build_system_code_bsb_code), finishes building in less than 100ms (incremental).
+- **Incremental learning & codebase conversion**.
+Reap the benefits of a fully typed file from day one.
+If everything else fails, [paste some raw JavaScript snippets right in your Reason file](/guide/javascript/interop).
 - **Great ecosystem & tooling**.
 Use [your favorite editor](/guide/editor-tools/editors-plugins), [your favorite NPM package](/guide/javascript/libraries), and any of your [favorite](https://github.com/reasonml/reason-react) [existing](https://github.com/reasonml-community/bs-jest) [stack](https://webpack.js.org).

 \* Don't believe us?
 Check our [JS -> Reason cheat sheet](/guide/javascript/syntax-cheatsheet) or try a few snippets of Reason in [the playground](/try/) and observe the output at the right!

 _Reason is a open source community project from Facebook_.